Sam Byram: 2013–14 season

 The hip injury sustained at the end of the 2012–13 season ruled Byram out of the England under-20's World Cup.
-Bryam's injury caused him to miss the entire 2013–14 pre-season friendlies for Leeds.
+Byram's injury caused him to miss the entire 2013–14 pre-season friendlies for Leeds.
 After missing the start of the 2013–14 season, on 6 August Leeds manager Brian McDermott announced that Byram had an injection in his hip and the injury may require surgery which could potentially rule him out for several months.

 Byram made his first-team return on 21 September 2013, playing 57 minutes in Leeds' 2–1 defeat against Burnley.
 He also played Leeds' next game, a League Cup defeat to Newcastle United, playing the full 90 minutes.
 Byram played just 27 games during an injury hit season.

 2014–15 season

 On 1 August, Byram was assigned the Leeds number 2 shirt for the 2014–15 season.
 On 9 August, Southampton manager Ronald Koeman confirmed that Leeds had rejected a bid of £4.5 million to sign Byram.
 Byram was given a straight red card on 23 August against Watford for an off the ball incident with Watford defender Daniel Pudil.

 Byram scored his fourth goal for Leeds in a 2–1 win against Huddersfield Town on 31 January.
 In 2015, head coach Neil Redfearn changed Leeds' formation to a 4–2–3–1 with Byram moved forward into an attacking right wing position, with Scott Wootton played as the regular right back.
-Byram scored the second goal in a 2–0 away win over Reading on 10 February.On 18 March 2015, Byram scored for Leeds United against Fulham in a 3–0 away victory.
+Byram scored the second goal in a 2–0 away win over Reading on 10 February.
+On 18 March 2015, Byram scored for Leeds United against Fulham in a 3–0 away victory.

 On 9 April, after rumoured Premier League interest in Byram and teammates Lewis Cook, Charlie Taylor and Alex Mowatt, head coach Neil Redfearn challenged Leeds United's owners to keep a hold of their homegrown talents.

 On 2 May 2015, Byram was one of five players nominated for the Fans Player of the Year Award at Leeds United's official end of 2014–15 season awards ceremony, but lost out to eventual winner Alex Mowatt.
 Byram was also nominated for Young Player of the Year Award, but missed out on the Young Player of the Year award to Lewis Cook.